-How people understand ‘norms’ differs, depending on their background (see the next section).
-ALIGN defines social norms as the implicit, informal rules that most people accept and abide by.
-Social norms are influenced by belief systems, the economic context, and sometimes by perceived rewards and sanctions for adhering to (or not complying with) prevailing norms.
 Norms are embedded in formal and informal institutions and produced and reproduced through social interaction.
-They change when sufficient numbers of people choose to act (or are compelled to act) in a different way, thus creating a new norm.
-For example, norms about pre-marital sex are changing among adolescents in many contexts through peer influence, even if this is not explicitly acknowledged by their elders or in idealised descriptions of gender norms.
+They only change when enough people choose to act (or are compelled to act) in a different way, creating a new norm.
+For example, norms about pre-marital sex are changing among adolescents in many contexts as a result of peer influence, even if this is not acknowledged explicitly by their elders or in idealised descriptions of gender norms.

 How do different disciplines understand social norms and gender norms?

-The table (adapted from Cislaghi, Manji and Heise 2018) summarises the differences between these approaches.
+The table below (adapted from Cislaghi et al. 2018) captures the different approaches.

-Other disciplines such as political science also offer important insights around how norms influence what people do.
-Political scientists consider how ‘norm entrepreneurs’ such as local human rights activists and 'transnational advocacy networks' can leverage opportunities such as political and economic change or the commitments that states sign up to (through international treaties and conventions, for instance) to promote or encourage the adoption of new social norms.
-ALIGN’s upcoming feature on key thinkers on gender and social norms will discuss these disciplines in more depth, as well as social psychological, anthropological, economic and historical contributions to understanding social norms and gender norms.
+Other disciplines such as political science also offer important insights around the influence of norms on people’s lives.
+Political scientists consider how ‘norm entrepreneurs’ such as local human rights activists and 'transnational advocacy networks' can leverage opportunities, including political and economic change or the commitments made by states (through international treaties and conventions, for example) to promote or encourage the adoption of new social norms.

 How do gender norms change?

-Norms may also change as a result of deliberate efforts (see section below).
+Norms may also change as a result of deliberate efforts (see section on what practices and policies can be used below).

 Resistance to norm change

 While some norms appear to change with little resistance, others are much more strongly contested.
-Strong resistance to gender norm change may reflect the influence of deep-seated religious or cosmological world views about how men’s and women’s roles in society, and thus how girls, boys, women and men should behave.
-Or it can represent reluctance to give up the power held typically by men (or certain groups of men) over others.
-Resistance is more common where discriminatory gender norms are upheld and promoted by institutions such as the media, schools or religions, or political movements mobilising in defence of ‘tradition’ and against gender equality.
+Strong resistance to gender norm change may reflect the influence of deep-seated religious or cosmological world views about the roles of men and women in society and, therefore, how girls, boys, women and men should behave.
+Or it can represent a reluctance to give up the power held typically by men (or certain groups of men).

 What practices and policies can be used to challenge harmful gender norms?

 There is growing evidence that some approaches are more effective in challenging harmful gender norms than others.
-These include approaches that are:
+These include approaches that:

-- focused on changing knowledge, attitudes and beliefs (which may be quite fundamental to a culture or social group) and on changing perceptions of what others approve or disapprove of.
-Both approaches typically use mass media, social media, community dialogue and interactive theatre
+- focus on changing knowledge, attitudes and beliefs that are fundamental to a culture or social group and on changing perceptions of what others approve or disapprove of.
+Both approaches tend to use mass media, social media, community dialogue and interactive theatre

-- trying to replace a harmful norm or custom with a beneficial new norm or custom
+- try to replace a harmful norm or custom with a beneficial new norm or custom

-Initiatives designed to change harmful gender norms target different audiences: some aim to change attitudes and norms among adolescents and young people.
+Initiatives to change harmful gender norms target different audiences.
+For example, some aim to change attitudes and norms among adolescents and young people.
 The most effective programmes generally also aim to change norms among the people who have influence over adolescents’ lives, such as parents, community leaders, religious leaders or politicians.
 Evidence suggests that norm change processes are more effective when:

-- people have a chance to discuss new information and ideas, internalise them and adapt them to their own lives and contexts
+- people have a chance to discuss new information and ideas and adapt them to their own lives and contexts

 - changes are framed in terms of positive gains, and tap into people’s aspirations

-- there is recognition that changing norms can be a slow process, which involves personal as well as institutional transformation
+- there is recognition that changing norms can be a slow process that involves personal as well as institutional transformation

-- there is support available that enables people to continue to practise new behaviour (e.g. when young people have access to secondary education or family planning services or when people can tap into support from others in like-minded social networks).
+- there is ongoing support that enables people to continue to practise new behaviour – examples include access to secondary education or family planning services for young people, or enabling people to tap into support from others in like-minded social networks.

 How do we know if norms are changing?